danielthegray/vaultfile/README.md

 If the private or public key file exists, it will ask you if you want to overwrite it.
 To prevent the prompt from appearing, you can simply add `-y`/`--yes` or `-n`/`--no` to answer the question by default.

+**NOTE: The private key file should probably be set to be accesible only by you (`chmod 600`).
+However, since this is meant as a cross-platform tool, no UNIX permission scheme can be assumed, which leaves the protection of your private key entirely up to you.**

 ### User/key management
+#### Vaultfile creation & key/user registration
-Register a new public key in the vaultfile (if the vaultfile does not exist, it will be created for you):
+The `register-key` subcommand can register a new public key in the vaultfile (if the vaultfile does not exist, it will be created for you).
+There are two ways to specify the public key to add:

-    vaultfile secret_file.vault --register-key <KEY_NAME> --key-file[=<PATH_TO_KEY_FILE>]
+    vaultfile register-key -f secret_file.vault --key-name=<KEY_NAME> --key-file=<PATH_TO_PUBLIC_KEY_FILE>
-or

-    vaultfile secret_file.vault --register-key <KEY_NAME> --key-json=<PUBLIC_KEY_JSON>
+    vaultfile register-key -f secret_file.vault --key-name=<KEY_NAME> --key-json=<PUBLIC_KEY_JSON_STRING>

 The `<KEY_NAME>` string should be name you wish the key to have in the vaultfile.
 Normally it should be something like a username, or something else unique to you (so that other uses of the vaultfile will know who the key belongs to).

 A public key can be added as a file (first option) or as a JSON string (second option).
-A private key file can also be specified, but only the public key part of it will be registered in the vaultfile.

 If a key with that name already exists in the vaultfile, a confirmation warning will appearing asking if it's OK to overwrite the key (can be overwritten without confirmation if the `-y` flag is added).

+#### Registration of a new key in a vaultfile with secrets
+If the vaultfile already contains secrets, there is one more element needed to register a new key: a valid private key whose public key is already registered in the vaultfile.

+The reason is simple: any newly added key needs to gain access to all the secrets contained in the vaultfile (by design).
+Therefore, to register a new key, you need to be able to read all of the vaultfile's secrets, to re-encrypt them with the newly registered public key, thereby granting access to the new trusted party.

+The parameter to specify this is `--private-key-name`, which should be the name of a file under the `~/.vaultfile` directory (or `%USERPROFILE%\.vaultfile` on Windows), with a `.key` extension (i.e. `--private-key-name mithrandir` will open the file `~/.vaultfile/mithrandir.key`).
+Usage template:

+    vaultfile register-key -f secret_file.vault --key-name=<KEY_NAME> --key-file=<PATH_TO_PUBLIC_KEY_FILE> --private--key-name=<PRIVATE_KEY_NAME>
+    vaultfile register-key -f secret_file.vault --key-name=<KEY_NAME> --key-json=<PUBLIC_KEY_JSON_STRING> --private-key-name=<PRIVATE_KEY_NAME>

+#### Listing of the keys registered in the vaultfile

 List the keys registered in the vaultfile:

-    vaultfile secret_file.vault --list-keys
+    vaultfile list-keys [-f] secret_file.vault

 Remove a public key from the vaultfile:

-    vaultfile secret_file.vault --remove-key <KEY_NAME>
+    vaultfile remove-key -f secret_file.vault --key-name <KEY_NAME>

 ### Secret management
 Write/add a secret to a secret file: